by Carolyn Thomas ♥ @HeartSisters

 I have to tell you that it’s distressing for me to read comments from readers if I think they might be catastrophizers or cardiophobic.

 But if I’m tempted to dismiss their fears outright, aren’t I doing precisely what so many medical professionals are already doing to far too many women?
 We know, after all, that women are still being under-diagnosed in mid-heart attack (and shockingly, under-treated even when appropriately diagnosed) compared to our male counterparts.
-For the latest confirmation of this reality, read the recently released 2016 scientific statement from the American Heart Association, or Cardiac Gender Bias: We Need Less TALK and More WALK
+For the latest confirmation of this reality, read the scientific statement from the American Heart Association, or Cardiac Gender Bias: We Need Less TALK and More WALK

 Yet simply by mentioning atypical heart attack symptoms here, am I unwittingly feeding the misplaced fears of catastrophizers and cardiophobes, those fears of being in imminent danger of dying any minute now from a heart attack?
 I may suspect that, at any given moment, many of these symptom descriptions are, in fact, not at all heart-related based on what I’ve learned so far about cardiovascular disease at Mayo Clinic and elsewhere – but I should never be the person to decide this.

 How would you respond if you were in my hospital booties?
 Would you feel compelled to share what you’re really thinking, such as:

 “Don’t worry – that pain in your legs is NOT likely a heart attack sign!”